nodesocket/jsonlite/README.md

 ## Proof of Concept

-JSONlite is a proof of concept, and may not make any sense to actually use it in development or production.
+JSONlite is a proof of concept, and it may not make any sense to actually use it in development or production.

 ## Installation